of Reviews:

 Worst-Reviewed Genres:

-Art Pop, Blue-Eyed Soul, Electronic, Experimental Rock, Glam Rock, Space Age Pop, Zolo
+Blue-Eyed Soul, Electronic, Experimental Rock, Glam Rock, Space Age Pop, Zolo

 Best-Reviewed Scenes: